awsdocs/amazon-opensearch-service-developer-guide/doc_source/migration.md

 ### Map the snapshot role in OpenSearch Dashboards \(if using fine\-grained access control\)<a name="migration-snapshot-role"></a>

-If you enabled [fine\-grained access control](fgac.md#fgac-mapping), even if you use HTTP basic authentication for all other purposes, you need to map the `manage_snapshots` role to your IAM user or role so you can work with snapshots\.
+If you enabled [fine\-grained access control](fgac.md#fgac-mapping), even if you use HTTP basic authentication for all other purposes, you need to map the `manage_snapshots` role to your IAM role so you can work with snapshots\.

 **To give your identity permissions to work with snapshots**